blockchainsllc/in3-docs/docs/api-cmd.rst

    make install

-When building from source cmake accepts the following flags:
+When building from source, CMake accepts the following flags:

--DBUILD_DOC     If true, doxygen is used to build the documentation.
-(Default: true) -DDEBUG         If set, additional DEBUG-outputs are generated.
-(Default: false) -DEVM_GAS       If true, the gas costs are verified when validating a ``eth_call``.
+-DBUILD_DOC     If true, doxygen is used to build the documentation (default: true).
+-DDEBUG         If set, additional DEBUG-outputs are generated (default: false).
+-DEVM_GAS       If true, the gas costs are verified when validating an ``eth_call``.

-                This is an optimization since most calls are only interessted in the result.
-                EVM_GAS would be required if the contract uses gas-dependend code.
+This is an optimization since most calls are only interested in the result.
+EVM_GAS would be required if the contract used gas-dependent code.

--DFAST_MATH     Enable math optimizations during ``eth_call``(excutable size may increase).
-(Default: false)
+-DFAST_MATH     Enable math optimizations during ``eth_call``(excutable size may increase) (default: false).
--DTEST          Enable test output and memory leak management, but slows down and should only be used for tests.
-(Default: false)
+-DTEST          Enable test output and memory leak management, but it slows down and should only be used for tests (default: false).
--DWASM          If WASM is enabled, only the WASM module and its dependencies will be built.
-(Default: false)
+-DWASM          If Wasm is enabled, only the Wasm module and its dependencies will be built (default: false).

-Enviroment Variables
+Environment Variables
 ####################

 The following environment variables may be used to define defaults: